UltipaDocs

 RETURN n.gender, e.createdOn

-To remove the values of specified properties by setting them to null:
+Remove the value of a property by setting it to null:

 GQL